molnarszilard/DOBB/README.md

 # Object-Based Camera Pose Estimation from a Single Object Detection and Gravity Vector

 In this repo, we provide the code for DOBB method.
+This code has 2 parts.
+The first part (DOBBp1) is the detector module, which detects the obejcts using their projected ellipse (this contains the class, the ellipse OBB coordinates, and the unit vector component for the direction angle).
+The second part (DOBBp2) computes the 3D object poses from these predictions.

-The DOBB code is mainly based on [Ultralytics YOLOV8.1.24](https://github.com/ultralytics/ultralytics), please also cite their work if you are interested in our work.
+DOBBp1 is mainly based on [Ultralytics YOLOV8.1.24](https://github.com/ultralytics/ultralytics), please also cite their work if you are interested in our work.
 We will present a short description about how to train, evaluate, and run inference with DOBB.
 We also present a few addtional scripts used for data processing, e.g., creating the dataset and image rectification.
 The pretrained models are also available.
-Feel free to open an issue.
-Most pre- and postprocessing steps are or will be added to this repository.
+This part is implemented in Python with PyTorch.
+The code for this part can be found in the 'ultralytics' folder.

+DOBBp2 computes the 3D poses from the data predicted by DOBBp1.
+This code is written in MATLAB.
+The code for this part can be found in the 'MATLAB_script' folder.

 ## Abstract